Protecting your loved ones and your investment

-Bartlett Tree Experts offers lightning protection systems that can minimise the risk of damage from a strike.
+Bartlett Tree Experts offers lightning protection systems that can minimize the risk of damage from a strike.
 These systems use copper conductors connected to a ground rod to reduce tree damage and conduct the electrical charge to the earth where the energy is dispersed.
-They have an excellent record of protecting trees and they reduce the risk of a side-flash to adjacent structures.
+Our systems have an excellent record of protecting trees and they reduce the risk of a side-flash to adjacent structures.

 Lightning protection systems should be inspected annually to ensure they are intact.
 Systems will require servicing to extend conductors and replace fasteners to accommodate growth of the trees in which they are installed.

 Lightning-struck trees should be immediately inspected by a Bartlett Arborist to evaluate the tree's structural integrity and assess its health.
 Trees that are severely damaged by a lightning strike should be removed immediately to avoid potential failures.
 If the tree is considered structurally stable and will remain in the landscape, certain treatments will aid recovery.
 Irrigate and mulch the root zone during dry weather to ensure adequate soil levels.
 Lightning strikes not only damage stems and branches but can also have a major impact on tree roots.
 Therefore, lightning struck trees are more prone to drought.
 Borer treatments should be considered to help reduce potential infestation.
 Fertilization and soil amendments should be based on soil analysis results.

 The work of an arborist is to maintain the health and beauty of trees.
 Watch a video that features tree care services developed and employed by Bartlett to achieve this, including lightning protection and root invigoration.